 The Preschool Outcomes Measure is a key reform under the Preschool Reform Agreement.
 It's a joint initiative of the Australian and state and territory governments.
+It will be trialled nationally in 2025.

 On this page: